Alan H MACKENZIE [????-c.1941]

 In the diaries of Rose Reiton (1930-34), 'Mr MacKenzie' appears fairly regularly.
 His character appears steady, thoughtful and generous, and in keeping with Scott’s post above.
 Similar dates as well.

-He doesn't seem to have been a missionary but an island resident, who in 1939 was letting out part of his house #13 on Cheung Chau to a missionary family.
-In 1938 he was recorded as the owner of the house.
+He was a missionary and an island resident, who in 1939 was letting out part of his house #13 on Cheung Chau to a missionary family.
+House #13 consisted of a house, small cottage and servants' quarters.
+Perhaps Mackenzie used the cottage and rented the house out.

 He was a regular presence in Albert and Rose Reiton’s household in Kowloon, visiting, staying overnight, sometimes two nights, and taking part in family milestones and church events.